Deep Reinforcement Learning with Spiking Q-learning: Experiments

 \section{Experiments}

 In this section, we firstly compare the different decoders to choose, and evaluate the performance of DSQN on 17 Atari 2600 games from the arcade learning environment (ALE)~\cite{bellemare2013arcade}.
-Furthermore, we experimentally evaluate the robustness of DSQN when dealing with adversarial attacks.
+Furthermore, we theoretically compare the energy consumption of each layer in DSQN with DQN.
+Finally, we experimentally evaluate the robustness of DSQN when dealing with adversarial attacks.
 Our implementation of DSQN is based on the open-source framework of SNN~\cite{SpikingJelly}.